ViralTexts/gtr-clusters/clusters/18770212-sn82014805-HowToTreatInsectStings.md

 cently, a boy, while out in search of some sad- ; Soda, quicklime made into a paste with water,

 dle-horses, which ordinarily were to be found
-close to the ranch, failed t
+close to the ranch, failed to
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/image/iiif/2/sim_youths-companion_1878-06-20_51_25%2Fsim_youths-companion_1878-06-20_51_25_jp2.zip%2Fsim_youths-companion_1878-06-20_51_25_jp2%2Fsim_youths-companion_1878-06-20_51_25_0005.jp2/pct:50.836120,45.690964,42.586399,3.872437/600,/0/default.jpg"/>
 </td>